entando/entando-docs/vuepress/docs/next/docs/compose/ecm-overview.md

 <img src="./img/ecm-flow.png" width="800" height="597.73">

 In the flow pictured above:
-1. A user visits the ECR in the browser
+1. A user visits the ECR page in the App Builder
-2. A request is made to the digital-exchange endpoint
+2. The ECR makes a REST call to the digital-exchange endpoint
-3. The Component Manager serves the request
+3. The Component Manager receives the digital-exchange request
-4. The k8s-service is queried to return the list of available bundles in the namespace
+4. The Component Manager calls the k8s-service to return the list of available EntandoDeBundles in the namespace

-A similar process occurs when bundles are installed or uninstalled, except the [Entando Operator](../consume/operator-intro.md) performs additional event listening on the appropriate resources.
+A similar process occurs when bundles are installed or uninstalled.
+The [Entando Operator](../consume/operator-intro.md) performs actions based on lifecycle events for affected Entando custom resources.

 ### Key Features:

 * Manages the installation and removal of project bundles

-* Enables the availability of components in the App Builder through the Component Repository
+* Makes components available in the App Builder through the Component Repository

 * Handles versioning of component bundles for sharing and collaborating